Several years ago, I asked myself, “What can I do today to start my career as a professional writer?”

 Asking the right questions is powerful.
 They impulse us to act.
 Apparently, insignificant actions at first.
 However, don’t be fooled by this thinking.
 These baby steps move us in the direction to enhance our productivity and achieve our goals.

-Here are 8 simple but powerful questions by different authors to get you started, so you can create your own:
+Here are 8 simple but powerful questions for overcoming procrastination by different authors to get you started, so you can create your own:

 1. “What would this look like if it were easy.”